How To Spot a Dog Eye Infection—and What To Do if Your Pup Has One

 While the symptoms are initially similar across the board, there are different types of eye infections.

-“Eye infections may involve different parts of the eye and are typically categorized according to what area they are making inflamed,” says Dr. Jamie Whittenburg, DVM, veterinarian director at Senior Tail Waggers and director and owner of Kingsgate Animal Hospital in Lubbock, Texas.
+“Eye infections may involve different parts of the eye and are typically categorized according to what area they are making inflamed,” says Jamie Whittenburg, DVM, veterinarian director at Senior Tail Waggers and director and owner of Kingsgate Animal Hospital in Lubbock, Texas.

-Dr. Whittenburg says that conjunctivitis, uveitis and corneal infections are some of the most common types of eye infections.
+Dr. Whittenburg says that conjunctivitis, uveitis, and corneal infections are some of the most common types of eye infections.

 Conjunctivitis